Fall 2014 Professional Development Programs

 History Fair Methods: A Lane Credit Course

--Earn 1 semester hour for Lane Credit (2-semester course option is available)
+-Earn 1 semester hour for Lane Credit

 -Learn all aspects of the History Fair: engage in learning by doing